ucsb-dreamlab/twarc/workedex.md

 ### _geofilter.py_

-By specifying that we want to filter by tweets without geo coordinates, we can get the tweets not returned by geo.py.
+_geofilter.py_ works similarly to _geo.py_, but allows us to specify whether we want to filter by absence OR presence of geo coordinates.
+By specifying that we want to filter by tweets without geo coordinates, we can get the tweets not returned by _geo.py_.

     python utils/geofilter.py nh_dod.jsonl --no-coordinates > nh_dod_geofilter.jsonl